-Bermondsey is situated on the south bank of the River Thames in the London Borough of Southwark and is one of the capital’s most up-and-coming areas, with an array of new property developments and additions to the growing social scene meaning it is greatly appealing to flat and house hunters.
+Bermondsey is situated on the south bank of the River Thames in the London Borough of Southwark and is one of the capital’s most up-and-coming areas, with an array of new property developments and additions to the growing social scene, meaning it is exceptionally appealing to flat and house hunters.

-Having been renovated in the 1980s after sitting derelict for several decades and with continued regeneration since, Bermondsey now has an array of new homes, bars, cafes, pubs, restaurants and coffee houses.
+Having been regenerated in the 1980s after sitting derelict for several decades and with continued regeneration since, Bermondsey now has an array of new homes, bars, cafes, pubs, restaurants and coffee houses.

 Hailed as ‘the new Hoxton’, populated by students and young professionals drawn to its vibrant cultural scene, Bermondsey is right up there with the trendiest locations in London.
-With the arrival of celebrity residents keen to make the most of the area’s abundance of creative industries, property developers have spotted an opportunity to offer stylish flats to rent in Bermondsey, with most pieces of spare land earmarked for future development.
+With Bermondsey becoming more popular, developers have spotted an opportunity to offer stylish flats to rent in Bermondsey, with most pieces of spare land earmarked for future development.

 For those looking for property in Bermondsey with period features, the Dickensian warehouses such as The Jam Factory and those around Shad Thames and Butler’s Wharf certainly fit the bill.
 These areas are serviced by fancy restaurants, delis and the Design Museum, bought by Terence Conran in the 1980s as a way to boost what was then a crumbling neighbourhood.

 The latest major development is Bermondsey Spa, a vast regeneration scheme between Spa Road and Jamaica Road, which will ultimately see the construction of more than 2,000 new homes.
 A joint venture between Southwark Council and the Hyde Group, the development will create two new health centres, an NHS dental practice, pharmacy, youth and play facilities, re-landscaped open space, shops, and new council offices.